Variational Autoencoder with Arbitrary Conditioning: Related Work

 \section{Related Work}

 Universal Marginalizer \citep{douglas2017universal} is a model based on a feed-forward neural network which approximates marginals of unobserved features conditioned on observable values.
-A related idea of an autoregressive model of joint probability was previously proposed in \citet{pmlr-v37-germain15}.
-The detailed description of the model, experimental evaluation and comparison with VAEAC are contained in section \ref{sec:um}.
+A related idea of an autoregressive model of joint probability was previously proposed in \citet{pmlr-v37-germain15} and \citet{uria2016neural}.
+The description of the model and comparison with VAEAC are available in section \ref{sec:um}.

 \citet{pmlr-v80-yoon18a} propose a GANs-based model called GAIN which solves the same problem as VAEAC.
-In contrast to VAEAC, GAIN doesn’t use unobserved data during training, which makes it easier to apply to the missing features imputation problem.
+In contrast to VAEAC, GAIN does not use unobserved data during training, which makes it easier to apply to the missing features imputation problem.
 Nevertheless, it turns into a disadvantage when the fully-observed training data is available but the missingness rate at the testing stage is high.
 For example, in inpainting setting GAIN cannot learn the conditional distribution over MNIST digits given one horizontal line of the image while VAEAC can (see appendix \ref{sec:gain_inp}).
 The comparison of VAEAC and GAIN on the missing feature imputation problem is given in section \ref{sec:exp_imp} and appendix \ref{sec:imp_additional}.

 \citet{rezende2014stochastic} [Appendix F], \citet{pmlr-v37-sohl-dickstein15}, \citet{goyal2017variational}, and \citet{bordes2017learning} propose to fill missing data with noise and run Markov chain with a learned transition operator.
-The stationary distribution of such chains approximates the true conditional distribution of the unobserved features.
-Nevertheless, such methods are computationally expensive at the test time and require fully-observed training data.
+The stationary distribution of such chains approximates the true conditional distribution of the unobserved features. \cite{bachman2015data} consider missing feature imputation in terms of Markov decision process and propose LSTM-based sequential decision making model to solve it.
+Nevertheless, these methods are computationally expensive at the test time and require fully-observed training data.

 Image inpainting is a classic computer vision problem.
 Most of the earlier methods rely on local and texture information or hand-crafted problem-specific features \citep{Bertalmio:2000:II:344779.344972}.
 In past years multiple neural network based approaches have been proposed.